Home » Amsterdam » Amsterdam Royal Palace tickets

 The Royal Apartments

-The Royal Apartments were used by the Dutch royal family during their visits to Amsterdam.
+TThe Dutch royal family used the Royal Apartments during their visits to Amsterdam.

 The apartments are furnished with period furniture and decor, giving visitors a glimpse into the lives of the Dutch royals during the 19th and 20th centuries.